trallard/Talks/ccsummit.md

 ## OSS as a positive agent of change
 ⭐️Open source should enrich the lives of human beings and broader communities.

-<p class='fragment> 📖 Research software should support the research community to do better researchand the wider population. </p>
+<p class='fragment'> 📖 Research software should support the research community to do better researchand the wider population. </p>

 ---

 ## Building for participation
 ⭐️ Open source is a community effort by the community.
 It should aim to lower the entry and participation barriers.

-<p class='fragment> 📖 Should enable collaborative work (reproducibility and replication) </p>
+<p class='fragment'> 📖 Should enable collaborative work (reproducibility and replication) </p>

 ---

 ## Free access

 ⭐️ The code should be open and freely accesible (freely available to the world).

-<p class='fragment> 📖 Should be made public/freely available at publication time </p>
+<p class='fragment'> 📖 Should be made public/freely available at publication time </p>

 ---